BNLNLP/PPI-Relation-Extraction/datasets/README.md

 ## Typed PPI data
 The data annotation is based on the five PPI benchmark data above plus BioCreative VI.
 * BioCreative VI (Track 4: Mining protein interactions and mutations for precision medicine (PM))

+## Citation
+If you use the Typed PPI data for your research, please cite the following paper.

+TBA